 For SAM observations, the most critical aspect is to identify and observe suitable reference stars ('calibrators') so that the interferograms can be calibrated.
-These calibrators should be determined by the observer using a utility like JMMC's SearchCal to obtain the best possible results.
+These calibrators should be determined by the observer using a utility like JMMC's SearchCal18 to obtain the best possible results.
 The templates for the observations of the calibrators are identical to those of the science targets.

 7.9.2.3 Long-slit spectroscopy It may be desirable to obtain a spectrum of a telluric standard immediately before or after a science observation, depending on the type of science being done.
+Observations of a telluric standard with the template ERIS_nixLSS_cal_StandardStar must be requested by the user in concatenation with their science OB.